deekshas187/CSE-A-FAIML-ASSIGNMENT/README.md

-# Group Task
+# Group Task & Individual Task

-This folder contains all the group task modules for the FAIML assignment.
+This folder contains all the group task  and Individual task modules for the FAIML assignment.

 ## Modules Included:
 - Module 1
 - Module 2
 - Module 3
-- Module 4
-- Module 5